Accessibility for the Visually Impaired

 If your association wants or needs to be compliant, you shall need to have all of your “Image Only” scanned documents replaced with actual text character based documents.
 Typically this means re-typing your documents if the original editable document is not available.
 If those editable documents are still available, then you can simply save them as PDFs, and re-upload them to your website.
 Documents should still be in PDF, but actual text characters, not scanned Image Only documents.

 We recommend starting a new office policy… no more printing and scanning!
-If you sign Meeting Minutes, you still will for your book of records, however on the version for the website, simply type “Signed copy on file” and save the document as a PDF.
+If you sign Meeting Minutes, you still will for your book of records, however on the version for the website, simply type “Signed copy on file” on the signature line and save the document as a PDF.
 If you maintain this policy, eventually your old documents will age out.

 Even if you are not required to be compliant, the day may soon come where you are.
 Rather than digging the hole deeper, we recommend that you stop uploading new image only documents that have been scanned, and start uploading native digital documents.
 Eventually the old content will age out.